andrasq/node-docs/node-timers.md

 setTimeout with no arguments.
 The new node timers are faster for calling functions, setting and running immediates and timeouts with arguments, and uses less cpu.
 On these test cases, `qtimers` is faster than either, and uses even less cpu.
+Qtimers running on node v0.10.42 is frequently faster than either native v0.10.42, native v5.10.1, or qtimers running on v5.10.1.

 Further Work
 ------------